Bristol Myers Squibb

-Bristol-Myers Squibb Company is an American multinational pharmaceutical company headquartered in Princeton, New Jersey.
-The company's primary products are Apixaban (Eliquis) for people with atrial fibrillation (28% of 2024 revenues); nivolumab (Opdivo), used to treat certain types of cancer (19% of 2024 revenues); lenalidomide (Revlimid), used to treat multiple myeloma, smoldering myeloma, and myelodysplastic syndromes (12% of 2024 revenues); abatacept (Orencia), used to treat autoimmune diseases such as rheumatoid arthritis (8% of 2024 revenues); pomalidomide (Pomalyst/Imnovid), an anti-cancer medication used for the treatment of multiple myeloma and AIDS-related Kaposi sarcoma (8% of 2024 revenues); ipilimumab (Yervoy), to treat cancer (5% of 2024 revenues); and luspatercept (Reblozyl) for the treatment of anemia in beta thalassemia and myelodysplastic syndromes (4% of 2024 revenues).
-In 2024, 71% of the company's revenues came from the United States.
+Bristol-Myers Squibb Company, doing business as Bristol Myers Squibb, is an American multinational pharmaceutical company headquartered in Princeton, New Jersey.
+The company's primary products are apixaban (Eliquis) for people with atrial fibrillation (30% of 2025 revenues); nivolumab (Opdivo), used to treat certain types of cancer (21% of 2025 revenues); lenalidomide (Revlimid), used to treat multiple myeloma, smoldering myeloma, and myelodysplastic syndromes (6% of 2025 revenues); abatacept (Orencia), used to treat autoimmune diseases such as rheumatoid arthritis (8% of 2025 revenues); pomalidomide (Pomalyst/Imnovid), an anti-cancer medication used for the treatment of multiple myeloma and AIDS-related Kaposi sarcoma (6% of 2025 revenues); ipilimumab (Yervoy), to treat cancer (6% of 2025 revenues); and luspatercept (Reblozyl) for the treatment of anemia in beta thalassemia and myelodysplastic syndromes (5% of 2025 revenues).
+In 2025, 69% of the company's revenues came from the United States.

 The company is ranked 94th on the Fortune 500 and 173rd on the Forbes Global 2000.

 BMS's primary research and development (R&D) sites are located in Lawrence, New Jersey (formerly Squibb, near Princeton), Summit, New Jersey, formerly HQ of Celgene, New Brunswick, New Jersey; Redwood City, California; and Seville in Spain, with other sites in Devens and Cambridge, Massachusetts; Braine-l'Alleud, Belgium; Tokyo, Japan; Hyderabad; Bangalore, India and Wirral, United Kingdom.
 BMS previously had an R&D site in Wallingford, Connecticut (formerly Bristol-Myers).